Jaxsta

-Jaxsta is an Australia-based database of official music credits, including performers, artists, engineers, producers and songwriters.
-Jaxsta's data is content-owner supplied rather than crowd-sourced.
+Jaxsta was an Australia-based database of official music credits, including performers, artists, engineers, producers and songwriters.
+Its database compiled music-credit metadata supplied by record labels, publishers, distributors and other industry organisations.
+On 17 December 2025, Jaxsta went into hibernation, ceasing its public-facing operations.

 History

 Jaxsta was founded in Sydney in 2015 by former movie and music industry professional Jacqui Louez Schoorl and her husband Louis Schoorl, a producer and songwriter.
-Jaxsta has offices in Sydney and Los Angeles, with representatives in London and New York.
+Jaxsta had offices in Sydney and Los Angeles, with representatives in London and New York.

 The idea for Jaxsta was first formulated by Louez Schoorl in 2006 when she was transitioning from the film to the music industry and noticed music credits metadata was becoming lost with the transition to digital music, as the credits that had once populated vinyl record sleeve and CD booklets were vanishing as downloading was becoming more prevalent.
-Jaxsta derives its name from the credits on vinyl "jackets" (covers) – the stars of the jackets – i.e. liner notes.
+According to the company, the name "Jaxsta" was derived from the idea of the "stars" credited on record jackets.

-The company was launched in beta mode on June 13, 2019, with the claim that it contained more than 100 million music credits, including those for 1.9 million songwriters, 1.3 million artists, 150,000 producers and 100,000 engineers.
+The company was launched in beta mode on June 13, 2019.
+At launch, the company said the database contained more than 100 million music credits, including credits for 1.9 million songwriters, 1.3 million artists, 150,000 producers and 100,000 engineers.

-On April 22, 2020 Jaxsta announced it was waiving the $US150 annual membership fee and making Jaxsta membership free for the rest of 2020 to assist the music industry during the COVID-19 pandemic.
+On 22 April 2020, Jaxsta announced that it would waive its US$150 annual membership fee and make membership free for the remainder of 2020, citing the impact of the COVID-19 pandemic on the music industry.

 On September 10, 2020, Jaxsta came to an agreement with music licensing platform Songtradr in which the latter invested A$1.92 million into the company.
 This arrangement allowed Jaxsta members to utilise the revenue collection service provided by Songtradr, while the latter would leverage Jaxsta's metadata to identify uncollected fees.

+On 17 December 2025, Jaxsta's public-facing service was placed into hibernation.
+The company had announced the decision on 21 November 2025, stating that the existing service model was not commercially sustainable.

 Database

-Jaxsta claims to be the "world's only official music credits database", obtaining its metadata directly from record labels, publishers, distributors and industry associations.
-Its data partners include the three major labels — Universal Music Group, Sony Music Entertainment and Warner Music Group, the Merlin Network of independent music companies and unions including the American Federation of Musicians and SAG-AFTRA, as well as independent distributors such as CDBaby, DistroKid and SoundCloud Repost.
-The Recording Industry Association of America (RIAA) and The Recording Academy.
+Jaxsta obtained music-credit metadata from record labels, publishers, distributors and industry associations rather than relying on user-submitted data.
+Its data partners included the three major labels (Universal Music Group, Sony Music Entertainment and Warner Music Group), the Merlin Network of independent music companies and unions including the Recording Industry Association of America (RIAA), The Recording Academy, the American Federation of Musicians and SAG-AFTRA, as well as independent distributors such as CDBaby, DistroKid and SoundCloud Repost.

-A commercial API is available, providing programmatic access to the data.
-In November 2022 a new feature was added that matches works to recordings, allowing users of its database to secure lost royalties, source song licenses and syncs.
+A commercial API was available, providing programmatic access to the data.
+In November 2022, Jaxsta introduced a feature matching musical works with recordings, which was intended to assist rights holders with royalty identification, licensing and synchronisation opportunities.

 Awards

-Jaxsta was named Master of Metadata at the 2023 Music Business Association Bizzy Awards.
-The award recognizes significant impact data processing, credit clarification, streamlining and more.
+In 2023, Jaxsta received the Music Business Association's "Master of Metadata" Bizzy Award.